mr-infty/crd/README.md

     d2.kernel()

-If you are specifically interested in computing the cohomology of all almost-simple semisimple root data up to rank eight, simply run
+If you are specifically interested in computing the cohomology of all almost-simple semisimple root data up to rank eight, first edit `Makefile` and change the line

+    SAGE = /Applications/SageMath/sage

+to reflect the location of your Sage executable; for example, if you installed Sage via a packet manager,

+    SAGE = sage

+should be fine.
+After you've edited `Makefile` apppropriately, simply run

     make

+Note that this computation will probably take a day to finish.
 If you are interested in the cohomology of a specific root datum, e.g. do

     sage main.py D 4
     sage main.py A 2 3